JoseCGDEV/JoseCGDEV/README.md

 #### -ARE SOME OF THE PROJECTS DEVELOPED FOR COMPANIES
 <br />

--🧩 I have launched an extension in chrome for developers and seo experts: [Foto Fácil Toolbox Extención][course]
+-🎨 I have create an theme of Shopify for the Online Store: [Foto Fácil Theme][course] -🧩 I have launched an extension in chrome for all departaments: [Foto Fácil Toolbox Extención][course]
 <br />

 ## My languages and Technologies: